Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 Configure the board as described in the previous section.
 Attach either the EDBG or PKOB4 USB cable from the PC Host to the board, as described in the prior section.

-To compile, select the appropriate MPLAB X ¬Æ IDE project configuration (see Table above).
+To compile, select the appropriate MPLAB X Æ IDE project configuration (see Table above).
 Compile and program the target device.
 Refer to Building the Application for details Do the following to run the demonstration:

 1. After connecting a standard USB cable from the Host PC to either the EDBG or PKOB4 of the respective board, compile the application and program the target device.
 Run the device.
 The system will be in a waiting for the USB to be connected (LED1 off).
 The RGB LED on the Curiosity 2 board will run red, indicating no USB connection.
 2. Connect a standard USB cable to the USB Host via the micro-mini connector located, either: